Being Vegetarian

-Vegetarianism is a great first step to take when attempting to reclaim your health.
-Vegetarianism, in its most basic form, excludes only the flesh of animals.
-This includes red meat, birds, fish, and other seafood.
-Vegetarianism still includes eggs and all dairy products such as milk, cheese, yogurt, and butter.
+Vegetarianism is a diet that excludes the flesh of animals.
+This includes red meat, birds, fish, and seafood.
+Vegetarianism includes animal products such eggs, honey, and all dairy products such as milk, cheese, yogurt, and butter.

 Some people crave the taste and texture of meat when they go vegetarian.
-There are several companies that make mock, or faux, meats such as Tofurky, Gardein, Beyond Meat, and Quorn (3, 4, 5, 6).
+There are several companies that make mock, or faux, meats such as Gardein, Beyond Meat, and Quorn (3, 4, 5).
 These companies produce vegetarian and vegan versions of ground beef, chicken, meatballs, and more.
-While it is not recommended to eat a lot of processed foods it is okay to eat them occasionally during your transition if you are feeling vulnerable.
+While it is not recommended to eat a lot of processed foods it is okay to eat them occasionally during your transition.
 Many people enjoy dining at restaurants and in this day and age every restaurant has vegetarian options.
 Pizzerias can make vegetarian pizzas.
 Mexican restaurants offer chips and salsa, guacamole, veggie fajitas, cheese quesadillas, and veggie burritos.
 Middle Eastern restaurants will serve you hummus, baba ganouj, lentils and rice, and a vast array of delicious salads, all of which are vegetarian.
 Indian restaurants are known for vegetarian items including lentils, potatoes and peas, and okra.
 Thai restaurants feature delicious savory curries and stir fry dishes, all of which can be meat free.
 There are also several vegetarian sushi options available at Japanese restaurants.
 Even a steakhouse has potatoes, salads, and side veggies.
-You do not have to stay home feeling lonely while your family and friends enjoy a night on the town.
+You do not have to stay home feeling lonely while your family and friends enjoy a restaurant meal.

 If you aren't the type to eat out there is a plethora of vegetarian cookbooks on the market.
 There are more options than you realize when you peruse your local bookstore's selection.
 There are vegetarian cookbooks for traditional American cuisine, Thai, Lebanese, Caribbean, Mexican, Cuban, Italian, Indian, and many many more.